leolani/leolani-mmai-parent/README.md

 ```

 - Make build: Sometimes, you will need to run `make build` twice, as some errors get fixed only through the first run

+- Docker already running: Sometimes when you kill (not stop) an application, the docker images will not close correctly.
+  You might need to stop them manually.

 ## Development